coleifer/peewee/docs/peewee/database.rst

 .. code-block:: python

    import os

    from peewee import *
    from playhouse.db_url import connect

    # Connect to the database URL defined in the environment, falling
    # back to a local Sqlite database if no database URL is specified.
    db = connect(os.environ.get('DATABASE') or 'sqlite:///default.db')

    class BaseModel(Model):
        class Meta:
            database = db

 Example database URLs:

 * ``sqlite:///my_database.db`` will create a :py:class:`SqliteDatabase` instance for the file ``my_database.db`` in the current directory.
+* ``sqlite:////var/www/my_database.db`` will create a :py:class:`SqliteDatabase` instance for the file ``/var/www/my_database.db``.
 * ``sqlite:///:memory:`` will create an in-memory :py:class:`SqliteDatabase` instance.
 * ``postgresql://postgres:my_password@localhost:5432/my_database`` will create a :py:class:`PostgresqlDatabase` instance.
 A username and password are provided, as well as the host and port to connect to.
 * ``mysql://user:passwd@ip:port/my_db`` will create a :py:class:`MySQLDatabase` instance for the local MySQL database *my_db*.